lborg019/alain.xyz/packages/portfolio/blog/pixel-art-design-for-game-dev/index.md

-Pixel art is a part of the legacy of game development, all early games were pixel art.

-Pokemon had pixel art in every game up until their X/Y series, Sonic's last pixel art game was Sonic Advance 3, Ragnarok Online tried to mix 3D and Pixel Art.
+Pixel art is a large part of the legacy of game development.
+Every Pokemon game up until their X/Y series was rendered entirely with pixel art, Ragnarok Online (2000) was one of the first commercial works to feature 3D rendering along side pixel art characters.
+Even when early games tried to push the limits of 3D rendering such as Doom or Quake, they relied on Pixel Art based billboards to render their characters.

 ## Limitations & Guidelines